Alaska Hiking, Kayaking, and Glacier Tour | Explorer Chick

 - Guided Alaska hiking throughout with an experienced Explorer Chick Guide.

 - Private Explorer Chick land-transportation throughout itinerary

 - A detailed Travel Guide with everything you need to know for your trip

 - The freedom to enjoy your vacation and mindlessly wander!

 - Small Group experience!
 Your Explorer Chick Adventure is exclusive and limited to 11 women

 *Packages do NOT include your rendezvous hotel, departure hotel, airfare, airport transportation, alcoholic beverages, travel insurance, meals exclusive of itinerary, or costs for additional activities.

 *Does NOT include your Explorer Chick Guide’s Tips – Tipping your Explorer Chick Guide(s) is optional, but customary.
-If you wish to recognize your Explorer Chick Guide for exceptional service we recommend you tip her 10-25% of your trip cost.
+If you wish to recognize your Explorer Chick Guide for exceptional service we recommend you tip them 10-25% of your trip costs.

 You will receive a Travel Guide with all the rendezvous hotel and additional information you’ll need to prepare for your epic trip!

 Your adventure begins and ends in Anchorage, AK at our Rendezvous hotel.